UPS Battery Lifecycle — SLA vs Lithium-Ion Myths & Facts

 |---|---|---|---|---|

-| SLA (Sealed Lead-Acid) | 3–5 years | Quarterly to annual checks, replacement when signs of wear appear | Proven, cost-effective, widely supported | Shorter lifespan, more sensitive to temperature and cycling |
+| SLA / VRLA (Sealed Lead-Acid) | 3–5 years | Quarterly to annual checks, replacement when signs of wear appear | Proven, cost-effective, widely supported (APC RBC, Eaton 744-series, Vertiv GXT, Tripp Lite RBC) | Shorter lifespan, more sensitive to temperature and cycling (8°C above 25°C halves life) |

-| Lithium-Ion | 8–10 years (sometimes longer with careful management) | Less frequent replacement, periodic monitoring | Longer service life, high cycle tolerance, lighter, rapid recharge | Higher upfront cost, but lower total cost of ownership (TCO) |
+| Lithium-Ion | 8–10 years (sometimes longer with careful management) | Less frequent replacement, periodic monitoring | Longer service life, high cycle tolerance, lighter, rapid recharge (Eaton 9PX-Li, Vertiv GXT5-LI, Liebert PSI5-LI) | Higher upfront cost, but lower TCO over 10-yr lifecycle (pays back inside 6 yr for fleets of 10+) |

 Myth Busting: The Real UPS Battery Lifecycle